Commonwealth Games: During the 21st century

 The 2014 Commonwealth Games were held in Glasgow, Scotland.
-It was the largest multi-sport event ever held in Scotland with around 4,950 athletes from 71 different nations and territories competing in 18 different sports, outranking the 1970 and 1986 Commonwealth Games in Edinburgh, capital city of Scotland.
+These games were the largest multi-sport event ever held in Scotland with around 4,950 athletes from 71 different nations and territories competing in 18 different sports, outranking the 1970 and 1986 Commonwealth Games in Edinburgh, capital city of Scotland.
 Usain Bolt competed in the 4×100 metres relay of the 2014 Commonwealth Games and set a Commonwealth Games record with his teammates.
-The Games received acclaim for their organisation, attendance, and the public enthusiasm of the people of Scotland, with Commonwealth Games Federation chief executive Mike Hooper hailing them as "the standout games in the history of the movement".
+The Games received acclaim for their organisation, attendance, and the public enthusiasm of the people of Scotland, with the CGF chief executive Mike Hooper hailing them as "the standout games in the history of the movement".

 The 2018 Commonwealth Games were held in Gold Coast, Queensland, Australia, the fifth time Australia hosted the Games.
 There were an equal number of events for men and women, the first time in history that a major multi-sport event had equality in terms of events.

 The 2022 Commonwealth Games were held in Birmingham, England.
-They are the third Commonwealth Games to be hosted in England following London 1934 and Manchester 2002.

-The 2022 Commonwealth Games coincided with the Platinum Jubilee of Elizabeth II and the 10th anniversary of the 2012 Summer Olympics and the 2012 Summer Paralympics, both staged in London.

-The 2022 Commonwealth Games were held for the last time under Queen Elizabeth II before her death on 8 September 2022.
+It was the third Commonwealth Games to be hosted in England, following London 1934 and Manchester 2002.
+The 2022 Commonwealth Games coincided with the Platinum Jubilee of Elizabeth II and the tenth anniversary of the 2012 Summer Olympics and the 2012 Summer Paralympics, both staged in London.
+The 2022 Commonwealth Games was the last edition to be held under Queen Elizabeth II, before her death on 8 September 2022.

-On 16 February 2022 it was announced that the 2026 Commonwealth Games will be held for a record sixth time in Australia, but for the first time they will be decentralised, as the state of Victoria signed as host city.
-The games will have 4 regional clusters mainly focused in Bendigo region and another 3 regional centres.
-The 2026 Commonwealth Games will be the first games to be held under the reign of King Charles III.
-It was also confirmed that the Commonwealth Games, scheduled for 2030 were likely to be awarded to Hamilton, Canada.
+On 16 February 2022, it was announced that the 2026 Commonwealth Games would be held for a record sixth time in Australia, but for the first time they would be decentralised, as the state of Victoria signed as host 'city'.
+The event were to have four regional clusters mainly focused in Bendigo region, and another three regional centres.
+However, in July 2023, the Victorian Premier Daniel Andrews announced that Victoria would no longer host the 2026 Games.
+The Scottish government later agreed to hold the 2026 games in Glasgow, following Victoria's cancellation, however the games will be "scaled down" with only 10 sports being staged in four venues, and a commitment that public funds would not be required.
+The 2026 Commonwealth Games will be the first held under the reign of King Charles III.

 The three nations to have hosted the Commonwealth Games the most times are Australia (5), Canada (4) and New Zealand (3).
-With the 2022 games, England increased its number to three and in 2026 Australia will have hosted six times.
-Six Games have taken place in the countries within the United Kingdom (Scotland (3) and Wales (1)), two in Asia (Malaysia (1) and India (1)) and one in the Caribbean (Jamaica (1)).
+With the 2022 games, England increased its number to three.
+Three games have been hosted in Scotland, one in Wales, two in Asia (Malaysia (1) and India (1)) and one in the Caribbean (Jamaica (1)).
+The event has been awarded to, but never been held in, Africa, with Durban being stripped of the 2022 Games following financial issues.